manish-in-java/Magnific-Popup/README.md

 # Magnific Popup Repository

-This is a fork of the [Magnific Popup](https://github.com/dimsemenov/Magnific-Popup) pluginfor jQuery developed by [Dmitry Semenov](https://github.com/dimsemenov).
+This is a fork of the [Magnific Popup](https://github.com/dimsemenov/Magnific-Popup) plugin for jQuery developed by [Dmitry Semenov](https://github.com/dimsemenov).
 This fork was started to address bugs in the plugin and to make additions after development on the original plugin stopped after February 2016.